kuita-kr/ai-for-healthcare-workforce/README.md

 ### Contact

+> **This material is maintained by the [NHS England Data Science team](mailto:datascience@nhs.net)**.

+For more information please contact us at the above email address FAO:

-Warren Davis, Data Scientist - Data Science team, Advanced Analytics (D&A)
+Warren Davies, Data Scientist - Data Science team, Advanced Analytics (D&A)

 Chaeyoon Kim, Data Scientist - Workforce, Training and Education analytics, Advanced Analytics (D&A)